ColinKennedy/ways/docs/why.rst

     asset = ways.api.get_asset(path)
     asset.actions.publish()

-Another developer on your team developed a tool that depends on published images too but their tool uses very different paths and your tool from earlier needs to accomodate those paths.
+Another developer on your team may have developed a tool that depends on those published images too but their tool uses very different paths from yours and you are being asked to accomodate those paths to.

 You've been putting files in